Canadian winters are legendary, so why put the bike away when the snow falls?

 The Growler is a fat bike endurance race where participants complete as many laps as possible within a 3 hour time limit.
 There’s also a 1.5 hour ‘Howler’ category for anyone not interested in the full distance, and a ‘Root Beer’ kids category.

 Shift Happens Bicycle Repair has hosted six editions of the Devon Blizzard fatbike race.
 The long-running event rolls through the river valley trails beside the town of Devon.
+Details to come at Devon Bicycle Association’s event page.

-Grizzly Growler Fat Bike Race
+Grizzly Growler Fat Bike Marathon and Relay

 March 10 – Canmore, Alta.